blanc-frederic/vs-phpcompanion/README.md

 * Create PHP class file content
 * Read Namespace from composer.json
 * Insert namespace for a file
-* Add extends PHPUnit TestCase to classes wich names ends by "Test"
+* Add extends PHPUnit TestCase to classes wich names ends with "Test"
+* Declare an interface if name ends with "Interface"
+* Optionnally add extends Symfony Command to classes wich names ends with "Command"
 * Add command and Keybindings to easily run tests
 * Open tests logs in a virtual document